KidsadakornNuallaoong/KidsadakornNuallaoong/README.md

-# Hi, My name is Kidsadakorn Nuallaoong
+# Hi, My name is Kridsadakorn Nuallaoong

   I am a 4'th year student majoring in Computer Engineering ( Bachelor degree ) at Sripatum University Bang Khen.
 I have highly motivated in High Performance Computer, Internet of things, Network and Security.
 Proficient in various programming languages, technologies with a strong background in web development, mobile app development, data science, artificial intelligence, computer architecture( FPGA ), internet of things.